eclipse-archived/codewind-docs/docs/_documentations/metrics-dashboard.md

 ## Code highlighting for profiling data

-Code highlighting for profiling data highlights the most heavily used functions based on profiling data gathered through [load testing](performance.html).
+Code highlighting for profiling data highlights the most heavily used functions based on profiling data that is gathered through [load testing](performance.html).

 ### Prerequisites
 Code highlighting is available for Node.js or Java projects on VS Code that are created through Codewind and then profiled.